Behind the Scenes: Inside Buckingham Palace

 There are 78 bathrooms and 92 offices inside, too — this is the administrative headquarters of the Royal Family, after all.
 Eight-hundred staff work within the palace walls.

-The Queen's Guard is famous for its bright red coats and furry black hats, but they are not the only ones keeping an eye on the royal family.
+The King's Guard is famous for its bright red coats and furry black hats, but they are not the only ones keeping an eye on the royal family.

 The grounds of Buckingham Palace are adorned with cameras, motion detectors and security from all angles.
 Underground tunnels can help get family members out of the building, should they need to escape.